Global Change Master Directory (GCMD) Keywords

 Instrument/Sensor Keyword Structure

-The Instrument/Sensor Keywords have a short name and long name that define the name of the instrument used to acquire the data.
+The Instrument/Sensor Keywords have a four-level keyword structure and a short name/long name that define the name of the instrument used to acquire the data.

 |Long Name||Moderate-Resolution Imaging Spectroradiometer|